jkimthu/daily-idiom/README.md

  40. It has a good ring to it
  41. You can put your money on it
  42. You can take it to the bank
+ 43. To have an egg on one's face
+ 44. Hitting the hay
+ 45. It's all french to me